Trinity Lavra of St. Sergius: 14th century

 The monastery was founded in 1337 by one of the most venerated Russian saints, Sergius of Radonezh, who built a wooden church in honour of the Holy Trinity on Makovets Hill.
 Early development of the monastic community is well documented in contemporary lives of Sergius and his disciples.

 In 1355, Sergius introduced a charter which required the construction of auxiliary buildings, such as refectory, kitchen, and bakery.
-This charter was a model for Sergius' numerous followers who founded more than 400 cloisters all over Russia, including the celebrated Solovetsky, Kirillov, and Simonov monasteries.
+This charter was a model for Sergius' numerous followers who founded more than 400 monasteries all over Russia, including the celebrated Solovetsky, Kirillov, and Simonov monasteries.

 St. Sergius supported Dmitri Donskoi in his struggle against the Tatars and sent two of his monks, Peresvet and Oslyabya, to participate in the Battle of Kulikovo (1380).
 At the outbreak of the battle, Peresvet died in a single combat against a Tatar bogatyr.
 The monastery was devastated by fire, when a Tatar unit raided the area in 1408.